ClemsNzube/C_codes/README.md

 <h1>C Codes </h1>

-<p>This is a collection of different C files coded just forfun.</p>
+<p>This is a collection of different C files coded just for fun.</p>